Scope of accidents and incidents investigated

-The formation of an organisation to independently investigate railway accidents with the aim of improving safety was recommended in Lord Cullen’s inquiry report on the Ladbroke Grove rail accident in 1999.
-As a result, the RAIB became operational in October 2005 as the UK’s independent body for investigating accidents and incidents occurring on the railways of Great Britain and Northern Ireland and tramways in England and Wales.
-Like the Air and Marine Accident Investigation Branches (AAIB and MAIB) it is part of the Department for Transport, but is functionally and operationally independent; the Chief Inspector reports directly to the Secretary of State on matters concerning accident investigation.
+Lord Cullen’s inquiry report on the Ladbroke Grove rail accident in 1999 recommended the creation of an organisation to independently investigate railway accidents to improve safety.
+The RAIB became operational in October 2005 as the UK’s independent body for investigating accidents and incidents which take place on the railways of Great Britain and Northern Ireland and tramways in England and Wales.
+We are part of the Department for Transport, but are operationally independent; the Chief Inspector reports directly to the Secretary of State on matters concerning accident investigation.

-The role and duties of the RAIB are set out in the Railways and Transport Safety Act 2003 (the Act) and its associated implementing regulations, the Railways (Accident Investigation and Reporting) Regulations 2005 (the Regulations).
-The Regulations also include details of the scope of the regulations and the categories of accidents that the industry must notify to the RAIB.
-Full details can be found by clicking here.
+The role and duties of RAIB are set out in the Railways and Transport Safety Act 2003 (the Act) and its associated implementing regulations, the Railways (Accident Investigation and Reporting) Regulations 2005 (the Regulations).
+The Regulations also include details of the scope of the regulations and the categories of accidents that the industry must notify to RAIB.

-Together, the Act and the Regulations also implement the requirements of the European Railway Safety Directive (2004/49/EC).
-Click here to read more.
-The RAIB has a duty to co-operate with other European rail accident investigation branches created under the European Directive: this is particularly relevant for cross-border services such as those in Ireland and the Channel Tunnel.
-Additionally, the RAIB has a duty to report to the European Rail Agency on accidents and incidents occurring on the railways in the United Kingdom.
+Together, the Act and the Regulations implement the requirements of the European Railway Safety Directive (2004/49/EC).
+Under the Directive, RAIB has a duty to work with other European rail accident investigation branches: this is particularly useful for cross-border services involving Ireland and the Channel Tunnel.
+We are also required to report to the European Rail Agency on accidents and incidents occurring on the railways in the UK.

-Through its investigations, the RAIB’s aim is to improve the safety of the railways and prevent railway accidents and incidents by determining the causes and circumstances of accidents and incidents, along with any other factors that contributed to the event or made the outcome worse.
-It then publishes investigation reports containing evidence based safety recommendations, which are intended to reduce the likelihood and mitigate the consequences of similar accidents and incidents occurring in the future.
-Publication of our investigation reports provides all parts of the railway industry, both nationally and internationally, and the public, with the opportunity to consider the findings and learn lessons from our investigations.
+RAIB’s role is to improve the safety of the railways and prevent railway accidents and incidents by finding out the causes and circumstances of accidents and incidents, and any other factors that contributed to the event or made the outcome worse.
+We then publish investigation reports containing evidence based safety recommendations, intended to reduce the likelihood and consequences of similar accidents and incidents happening in the future.
+Our reports provide all parts of the railway industry, both nationally and internationally, and the public, with the opportunity to consider the findings and learn lessons from our investigations.

-The RAIB is not a prosecuting body and it does not apportion blame or liability.
-Its investigations are focused solely on improving safety and breaches of legislation are dealt with by other organisations; primarily the police and safety authorities, none of their statutory duties have been changed by the creation of the RAIB.
+RAIB is not a prosecuting body and it does not apportion blame or liability.
+Our investigations are focused solely on improving safety and breaches of legislation are dealt with by other organisations; usually the police and safety authorities, none of their statutory duties have been changed by the creation of the RAIB.